 Tesla founder Elon Musk he offered himself to create respirators during the coronavirus crisis.
-“We will make fans if there is a shortage,” said the 48-year-old technology pioneer.
+"We will make fans if there is a shortage," said the 48-year-old pioneer of the technology.

 "Leave now!"
 Bruce Bluestein urged him.
 "We have a shortage and frontline health workers are desperate."

-“You have the chance to be a hero and save many lives.
+“You have a chance to be a hero and save many lives.
 You have the power, the money and the organization.
 Just do it!"

 Tesla has joined a group of automakers who have offered their help to fight the pandemic, with General Motors and Ford already in talks with White House officials.

 The offer comes amid growing fears that vital medical equipment will run out soon in the US: Governor Andrew Cuomo reiterates that getting ventilators "will be the key".

 Elon Musk and the coronavirus